Moniter123/build-cdn/_posts/2018-02-20-one-controller-one-action.md

 title:         "One Controller, One Action"
 date:          2018-02-20 00:00:00
 categories:    blog
-excerpt:       "How many actions you put in a controller?
+excerpt:       "How many actions de you put in a controller?
 5-6?
 20?
 What would you say if I told you my limit is just one method?"
 preview:       /assets/img/one-controller-one-action.jpg
 fbimage:       /assets/img/one-controller-one-action.png
 twitterimage:  /assets/img/one-controller-one-action.png